hetalang/heta-specifications/README.md

 -  Human-readable/writable code can be used for model creation, modification, or integration.
 -  Easy code parsing and transformation for potential implementation into different tools and frameworks.
--  Modularity: QSP platform can be subdivided into several files and spaces for better project management.
+-  Modularity: QSP platform can be sub-divided into several files and spaces for better project management.
 -  Polymorphism of code: code can be presented in different formats with the same meaning.
 -  Reusability: modeling platforms should be easily extended.
-Model parts and datasets can be used for other purposes.
+Model parts and datasets can be used for other models and applications.
 -  Reach annotation capabilities for better code revision and reporting.
--  The easy transformation from/to different formats of platforms and models currently used in practice: SBML, DBSolve, Spreadsheets, databases, mrgsolve, Simbiology, etc.
+-  The easy transformation from/to different formats of platforms and models currently used in practice: SBML, DBSolve, tables, databases, mrgsolve, Simbiology, etc.

 ## "Hello world!" example